TX Jurisprudence Assessment Module (TX JAM)

-The passing score on the TX JAM is 60 out of 75 correct answers or 80%.
+The passing score on the TX JAM is 60 out of 75 correct answers or 80% (scale score 120).

 Will resource documents be available for reference when taking the TX JAM?

-Yes, access to the TX PT Practice Act and Rules; APTA’s Code of Ethics for the Physical Therapist and Guide for Professional Conduct; and Guide for Conduct of the Physical Therapist Assistant and Standards of Ethical Conduct for the Physical Therapist Assistant; as well as Fundamental Ethical Principles and Ethical Decision-Making Models will be available prior to and during the TX JAM.
+Yes, access to the TX PT Practice Act and Rules; APTA’s Code of Ethics for the Physical Therapist and Guide for Professional Conduct; and Guide for Conduct of the Physical Therapist Assistant and Standards of Ethical Conduct for the Physical Therapist Assistant; as well as Fundamental Ethical Principles and Ethical Decision-Making Models are available prior to and are embedded within the TX JAM.